-"We get stuck sometimes in making physical observations, but I have to say that given the work that I've been doing and how it started in my desire to find an alternative view of African-American women in the food world, I don't guess I can escape the fact that what she looked like made a huge impression on me.
-Because she was so contrary to the stereotype myth of an Aunt Jemima mammy character as being the representation of an African-American woman in the kitchen.
-And my goal with all of my work is to use African-American cooks as an example of people who have been disparaged and spoken about prejudiciously, and they have so much that they can offer and share."
+TTM: Well, you know, we get stuck sometimes in making physical observations, but I have to say that given the work that I've been doing and how it started in my desire to find an alternative view of African American women in the food world, I don't guess I can escape the fact that what she looked like made a huge impression on me as well.
+Because she was so contrary to the stereotype myth of an Aunt Jemima mammy character as being the representation of an African American woman in the kitchen.
+And my goal with all of my work is to use African American cooks as an example of people who have been disparaged and spoken about prejudiciously, and they have so much that they can offer and share.

 Each week, The Splendid Table brings you stories that expand your world view, inspire you to try something new, and show how food brings us together.
 We rely on you to do this.
 You have the power to keep us cooking, sharing these stories, and helping you in the kitchen.